nimbly/Syndicate/README.md

 ### Router

-Syndicate uses the `Consume` attribute to tag your handlers.
-Simply add a `#[Consume]` attribute before your class method.
+The `router` parameter is any instance of `Nimbly\Syndicate\RouterInterface`.
+However, there is a default router provided: `Nimbly\Syndicate\Router`.
+This router relies on your handlers using the `Nimbly\Syndicate\Consume` attribute.
+Simply add a `#[Consume]` attribute with your routing criteria before your class method on your handlers.

 ```php
 #[Consume(